Worming Puppies Starts At 2 Weeks Of Age!

 Do not just put the wormer into the dog dish and try to worm them all at once.
 This is dangerous as some pups will get too much medicine and others will not get enough.

-One is Nemex 2, which is a well known brand, another is Evict DS, and another is ProWormer-2 which is a product made by Drs.
-Foster and Smith, a company that I have used for many years.
+One is Nemex 2, which is a well known brand, and another is ProWormer-2 which is a product made by Drs.
+Foster and Smith.

 All of these products are safe and effective, and I have never had any adverse side effects on pups, from using them.